awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 1. Allow user access to resource details with `BatchGet` API operations such as `BatchGetCrawlers`, `BatchGetDevEndponts`, `BatchGetJobs`, and `BatchGetTriggers`\.

-For example, when calling the `ListCrawlers` operation, provide a tag value to match the user name, then the result is a list of crawlers matching the provided tag values\.
+For example, when calling the `ListCrawlers` operation, provide a tag value to match the user name\.
+Then the result is a list of crawlers that match the provided tag values\.
 Provide the list of names to the `BatchGetCrawlers` to get details about each crawler with the given tag\.

 For example, if Tom should only be able to retrieve details of triggers that are tagged with `Tom`, the administrator can add tags to triggers for `Tom`, deny access to the `GetTriggers` API operation to all users and allow access to all users to `ListTriggers` and `BatchGetTriggers`\.
-Here is the resource policy that the AWS Glue administrator grants to Tom\.
+The following is the resource policy that the AWS Glue administrator grants to Tom\.
 In the first section of the policy, AWS Glue API operations are denied for `GetTriggers`\.
 In the second section of the policy, `ListTriggers` is allowed for all resources\.
 However, in the third section, those resources tagged with `Tom` are allowed access with the `BatchGetTriggers` access\.

 ```
 {